1 side owned slaves. The other side started Black History Month. How a family heals

 Dunn came to know Craig after he reached out to her, wanting to join ASALH.
 "When he told me who he was," Dunn says, "I felt like God is really connecting the dots here, you know?"

-Both Edgar and Aileen, who Craig first sat down with in their living room in the mid 1980s, have long since died.
+Both Edgar and Aileen, whom Craig first sat down with in their living room in the mid-1980s, have long since died.
 But their daughter, Adele Woodson Bailey, Brett's mom, says it's important to know that the bond that grew between their families did not happen overnight.

 At first she was skeptical.
 "How important do you think your family is to us?" she wondered of this white man, coming in trying to claim some deep connection.
 "You can't just show up and say we are cousins," she remembers thinking.